This creamy avocado macaroni salad recipe is perfect for summer gatherings! A classic vegan macaroni salad with a dairy free, avocado sauce.

 I love the tanginess that the yogurt adds to the sauce!
 And the consistency of the sauce is perfect for macaroni salad.
 As an added bonus for those who eat oils sparingly, the sauce is naturally oil free.

-The ingredients for the avocado macaroni salad are pretty flexible.
-You don’t have to use the same vegetables that I used, and there are lots of ways that you could jazz up the sauce.
-I wanted to keep the dish very simple, and the recipe reflects that.
+The ingredients for the macaroni salad are pretty flexible.
+You don’t have to use the same vegetables that I used, and there are lots of ways that you could tweak the sauce.
+One thing that I love about vegan pasta recipes is that they’re easy to personalize.

 I used about half of a large, Hass avocado.
 If you have a smaller avocado, you can just use a little more than half.
 I give a cup measurement in the recipe!